TehLowLow/Adrenalina-by-Cranio-Creations-project-by-Gadolini-Mombellli-Nicolo/README.md

 ------------------------------

 All the code was written in Java 8 using JetBrain's IntelliJ as the main Integrated Developement Environment.
+The code comes also with a JavaDoc Library written for almost all the classes.
 The requirements regarding testing and _coding principles_ (duplications, bugs, weaknesses, test coverage) were all handled by Sonar's SonarQube and SonarLint plugin.
 Libraries imports were managed via Maven Plugin.